 For example, Vizolution is commonly used among financial services and telco companies and was designed for the enterprise.
 But it’s not as configurable as many more recent solutions, lacking APIs and not built as a true SaaS company.

 Docusign has a strong brand and global presence comes with hundreds of integrations and is widely considered a mature product.
 But it’s not real time and therefore less suitable for B2C companies with high volumes of customer signatures.
-It also doesn’t cover the entire customer journey (e.g., lacks document collection and shared review).
+It is primarily an electronic document signer that doesn’t cover the entire customer journey (e.g., lacks document collection and shared review).

 Adobe Sign is another mature and well-known eSignature solution, but not intuitive for customers and agents, and not optimized for a mobile experience.
 Most eSignature apps, including these, are focused on “digitizing PDFs” for businesses.